 The view from the top of this Coney Island wheel is one of a kind.
 Photo via Bigstock.

-2. Experience Coney Island’s thrills at Luna Park and Deno's Wonder Wheel, stroll the boardwalk and feast on a hot dog at Nathan’s.
+2. Experience Coney Island’s thrills at Luna Park and Deno's Wonder Wheel, stroll the boardwalk, and feast on a hot dog at Nathan’s.
 Been there, done that?
 Have you tried the similarly retro-feeling Playland in Westchester?
 It opens for the season on Saturday, May 11.

-6. Make the one-and-a-half hour drive to the super charming New Hope community in Pennsylvania.
+6. Make the 1.5-hour drive to the super charming New Hope community in Pennsylvania.
 Check out Nakashima Woodworkers, Bowman’s Hill Wildflower Preserve, or perhaps enjoy a stroll along the Delaware River.
 Note: save time for a stop at Nina’s Waffle and Ice Cream.

-10. Head to Beacon, New York and visit one of the several new exhibits opening at Dia:Beacon in early May before hitting the super charming town and one of its many spring traditions like the excellent Beacon Flea Market and Hudson Valley Mac and Cheese Festival on Saturday, April 22.
+10. Head to Beacon, New York to visit one of the several new exhibits opening at Dia:Beacon in early May before hitting the super charming town and one of its many spring traditions like the excellent Beacon Flea Market and Hudson Valley Mac and Cheese Festival on Saturday, April 27 (tickets sell out!).

 12. Explore the Chinese Scholar’s Garden at Staten Island’s Snug Harbor Cultural Center.
 Afterward, hit the next-door children's museum.

-13. Enjoy the fragrant Old Westbury Gardens on Long Island when it reopens in mid-April with cherry blossoms.
+13. Enjoy the fragrant Old Westbury Gardens on Long Island when it reopens Friday, April 19, and the cherry blossoms begin to bloom.

 14. Pack a picnic lunch and head to Caumsett State Park on a peninsula that juts out into the Long Island Sound.
-Your family will enjoy miles of beautiful nature paths and terrific fishing (if you have a permit).
+Your family will enjoy miles of beautiful nature paths; it's one of our favorite parks on Long Island.

-Tots can enjoy the oversize Duplo building pit, or check out the new Ninjago play area debuting this spring.
-Photo by Rose Gordon Sala.
+Tots can enjoy the oversize Duplo building pit at the Legoland Discovery Center.
+Photo by Rose Gordon Sala

 17. Just on the other side of the George Washington Bridge, Palisades Interstate Park is where we will head for a gorgeous guided Mother’s Day hike.
 You’ll find ample parking, stunning Hudson River views, and a snack bar.

-20. Pelham Bay Park is the largest park in NYC at three times the size of Central Park.
+20. Pelham Bay Park is the largest park in NYC—three times the size of Central Park.
 To say it has something for everyone in your family is an understatement.
 Take a stroll along the Orchard Beach Promenade to behold the beauty of spring.

 View the glowing lantern creations at the Chinese Lantern Festival.
-Photo by Sichuan Tianyu/courtesy of the festival.
+Photo by Sichuan Tianyu for of the festival

-22. Reaching Flushing Meadows Corona Park is a day trip for many in NYC, but well worth it: There's the the New York Hall of Science with its new sci-fi exhibit, mini golf, and more, but also the Queens Botanical Garden, which is hosting its annual Arbor Fest on Sunday, April 30; Fantasy Forest Park, a great mini amusement park, and of course the zoo and Queens Museum.
+22. Reaching Flushing Meadows Corona Park is a day trip for many in NYC, but well worth it: There's the New York Hall of Science with its STEM fun; outdoor mini golf and playground; but also the Queens Botanical Garden, which is hosting its annual Arbor Fest on Sunday, April 28; Fantasy Forest Park, a great mini amusement park; and of course the zoo and Queens Museum.

 24. Try one of the three living history museums in the NYC area.